 - a) Boats must have the performance necessary to attain and maintain the required boat speeds while towing a heavy skier under competition conditions. - b) Overall length shall be approximately 5.00 metres but must not exceed 6.50 metres.
 The beam shall be not less than 1.80 metres and not more than 2.50 metres. - c) Boats shall be equipped with a towing pylon on the centreline of the boat, approximately amidships which shall be a minimum of 65cm and a maximum of 1.20 metres above the water when the boat is standing still with no occupants aboard.
 The entire pylon assembly shall be of fail-safe construction, designed to withstand a minimum loading of 600kg through an angle of 70° from the stern on both sides.
 The towing pylon shall have an area integrated in its design for attachment of a trick release mechanism.
 It is recommended that this area be included both above and below the tow rope attachment location and be located as required to ensure clearance of the rope and/or trick release mechanism from the engine housing.
 This area for attachment of the trick release mechanism shall be cylindrical with a diameter of 50.8mm, +0.00mm, -0.25mm, and a minimum height of 28mm.
-A cantering hole with a diameter of 6.0mm, +0.35mm, -0.0mm, and a minimum depth of 1.8mm shall be located on the centreline of the attachment area height and be oriented toward the front of the towing pylon.
 Any manufacturer not wishing to comply shall be responsible to see that trick releases fitting his pylon are available at competitions where his boats are used.